EmyGlblt/SimulationInR/README.md

 This work is part of my PhD thesis here and has ben presented to the online R in Ecology conference [here](https://github.com/EmyGlblt/SimulationInR/blob/main/Simulation_EcologyinR_EmyGuilbault.pdf)

-## Licence
+## License
-The licence for this work is available [here](https://github.com/EmyGlblt/SimulationInR/blob/main/License.txt)
+The license for this work is available [here](https://github.com/EmyGlblt/SimulationInR/blob/main/License.txt)